The

 percent of the money is still with the whites; slowly but surely,

-in perfectly.
-The process is happening in a regulated manner,
+The process is happening in a regulated manner, unlike in Zimbabwe.

-for us to find funding, as everything and anything requires
+us to find funding, as everything and anything requires funding

-funding in South Africa.
-As a result of which, the capital that
+in South Africa.
+As a result of which, the capital that we were

-we were looking for, was not available.
-All the capital is being
+looking for was not available.
+All the capital is being used for

-used for real asset wealth, whereas we were talking about venture
+real asset wealth, whereas we were talking about venture funds.

-funds.
-For example, the capital is being spent in transferring
+For example, the capital is being spent in transferring diamond

-South Africa, at least for the time being, after which the World
+Africa, at least for the time being, after which the World Bank

 Gurujot and Co. were introduced to one Adeel Shah in Washington

-took them to Pakistan, where they held a meeting with UBL Bank,
+them to Pakistan, where they held a meeting with UBL Bank, the leading

-seating capacity was set up in Lahore and Fortune 500 Company
+capacity was set up in Lahore and Fortune 500 Company Dish Network

-Dish Network became the first company to off-shore forty revenue
+became the first company to off-shore forty revenue seats in Lahore.

 "Women form a big part of our workforce, even though Pakistan